Has this ever happened to you?

 "The perceived behavior of senior executives plays a significant role in determining how cooperative teams are prepared to be".

-If you want to build a more collaborative workplace, you have to get executive buy-in.
+If you want to build a more collaborative workplace, promote it through a reward system.
 Your employees must see, hear, and feel those at the top prioritize collaboration.